jrsinclair/mazes-presentation/presentation.md

 ## ===

-Note: For now, building a special class like this lets me do something plain objects can't.
+Note: Well, building a special class like this lets me do something plain objects can't.
 I can compare them using triple equals.
-(This may change in future, but for now we make do with what we have).

 ---